awesto/django-shop/docs/customer-model.rst

 ==================

-Most web applications distinguish logged in users explicitly from *the* anonymous site visitor, which is regarded as a non-existing user, and thus is not referenced by a database entity.
+Most web applications distinguish logged in users explicitly from *the* anonymous site visitor, which is regarded as a non-existing user, and thus does not reference a session- or database entity.
 The Django framework, in this respect, is no exception.

 This pattern is fine for web-sites, which run a Content Management System or a Blog, where only an elected group of staff users shall be permitted to access.
-This approach also works for web-services, such as social networks or Intranet applications, where the visitors have to authenticate right from the beginning.
+This approach also works for web-services, such as social networks or Intranet applications, where visitors have to authenticate right from the beginning.

 But when running an e-commerce site, this use-pattern has serious drawbacks.
-Normally, a visitor starts to look for interesting products, hopefully adding a few to his cart.
-Then on the way to the checkout, he decides whether to create a user account, use an existing one or continue as guest.
+Normally, a visitor starts to look for interesting products, hopefully adding a few of them to her cart.
+Then on the way to the checkout, she decides whether to create a user account, use an existing one or continue as guest.
 Here things get complicated.

 First of all, for non authenticated site visitors, the cart does not belong to anybody.
 But each cart must be associated with its site visitor, hence the generic anonymous user object is not appropriate for this purpose.
-Unfortunately the Django framework does not offer an explicit but anonymous user object based on its session-id.
+Unfortunately the Django framework does not offer an explicit but anonymous user object based on its session-Id.

-Secondly, at the latest when the cart is converted into an order, but the visitor wants to continue as guest (thus remaining anonymous), that order object *must* refer to a user object in the database.
-These kind of users would be regarded as fakes, unable to log in, reset their password, etc. The only information which must be stored for such a faked user, is her email address otherwise she couldn't be informed, whenever the state of her order changed.
+Secondly, at the latest when the cart is converted into an order, but the visitor wants to continue as guest (thus remaining anonymous), that order object *must* refer to a User object in the database.
+These kind of users would be regarded as fakes, unable to log in, reset their password, etc. The only information which must be stored for such a faked User, is her email address otherwise she couldn't be informed, whenever the state of her order changed.

 Django does not explicitly allow such users in its database models.
-But by using the boolean flag ``is_active``, we can fool an application to interpret such a *guest visitor* as a faked anonymous user.
+But by using the boolean flag ``is_active``, we can fool an application to interpret such *guest visitors* as a faked anonymous users.

 Since such an approach is unportable across all Django based applications, **djangoSHOP** introduces a new database model – the ``Customer`` model, which extends the existing ``User`` model.